boxorange/BioIE-LLM/README.md

 ## Reproduction
 To reproduce the results of the experiments, use the bash script [run.sh](scripts/run.sh).
 You need to change model/data paths accordingly.

-## Results
-Here are the results of the experiments.
 The experiments were conducted on 4×NVIDIA A100 80GB GPUs.
 Note different number of GPUs and batch size can produce slightly different results.

-### Recognizing Protein-Protein Interactions with LLMs

-This document presents the evaluation results of various Large Language Models (LLMs) on tasks involving the recognition of protein-protein interactions (PPIs) using data from the STRING and Negatome databases.

----

-### STRING DB PPI Task (Generative Question)
+## STRING DB PPI Task (Generative Question)
 We evaluated the ability of LLMs to generate lists of proteins that interact with a given protein, based on a human protein network from the STRING database.
 For this task:

+### Task Description
 - 1,000 proteins were randomly selected as queries.
 - Each model was prompted to generate 10 interacting proteins for each query.
 - These 10,000 generated PPI pairs (1,000 proteins × 10 predictions) were compared against known interacting proteins in the STRING DB.